Freeman, Soroka lift Braves to 4-1 win, sweep of Padres

+SAN DIEGO (AP) — Atlanta Braves All-Star rookie Mike Soroka remains on a brilliant run, helped along by a mighty swing by Freddie Freeman.

-SAN DIEGO (AP) — Freddie Freeman hit a three-run homer in the eighth inning and All-Star rookie Mike Soroka struck out a career-high nine to win his 10th straight decision for the Atlanta Braves, who beat the San Diego Padres 4-1 Sunday for a three-game sweep.
+Soroka struck out a career-high nine to win his 10th straight decision and Freeman hit a three-run homer to break a scoreless tie in the eighth inning as the Braves beat the San Diego Padres 4-1 Sunday for a three-game sweep.

 The NL East-leading Braves have won seven of eight.

-Soroka (10-1) lost his season debut on April 18 against Atlanta but has won each of his last 10 decisions since April 24, a span of 15 starts.
+Soroka (10-1) lost his season debut on April 18 against Arizona but has won each of his last 10 decisions since April 24, a span of 15 starts.

+The 21-year-old, who outpitched fellow Canadian Cal Quantrill, received high praise from Freeman and catcher Brian McCann.

+Asked about Soroka being in the thick of the NL Cy Young Award race, Freeman said: “Who cares about the Rookie of the Year.
+I think he’s running it for Cy Young.
+10-1 with a 2 (2.24 ERA), what else would you have to do?
+He’s pretty special.
+For him to be only 21 and doing that, that’s what makes it even more special to me.”

-He got Sunday’s decision thanks to Freeman’s shot deep to right field off Trey Wingenter (1-2) with two outs in the eighth.
+Soroka got Sunday’s decision thanks to Freeman’s shot deep to right field off Trey Wingenter (1-2) with two outs in the eighth.
 Matt Joyce pinch-hit for Soroka with one out in the inning and singled to right.
 Ronald Acuna Jr. followed with a single to right.
-Dansby Swanson struck out before Freeman hit his 24th homer.
+Dansby Swanson struck out before Freeman, who had been 0 for 11 in the series, hit his 24th homer.
 Josh Donaldson walked, stole second and scored on Nick Markakis’ single to center.

 Soroka allowed six hits in seven scoreless innings and walked one.
 His previous strikeout high was eight in a 3-1 home win against San Diego on April 29.
 The 21-year-old made five starts in 2018.